Blog

 How long is the omnibus rule?

-The Omnibus Rule is designed to ensure HIPAA protection lasts for up to 50 years following the death of an individual.
-Additionally, this rule allows covered entities more freedom when disclosing a decedent’s PHI with those who were involved in caring and paying for them prior to their passing.
+PHI remains protected for 50 years after the death of an individual.
+The Omnibus Rule also gives covered entities greater flexibility in disclosing a decedent’s PHI to those who were involved in caring for or paying for the decedent’s treatment prior to their passing.

 Meeba Gracy